 Annual Measurement of Achievement (ESEA section 1111(c)(4)(E)(iii)): Describe how the State factors the requirement for 95 percent student participation in statewide mathematics and reading/language arts assessments into the statewide accountability system.

 Calculations for academic achievement (proficiency) are based on scored tests (i.e., the denominator is scored tests only and does not include tests scored as “absent” or “other”).
 Participation is determined using a separate calculation of scored tests over all submitted test answer documents (i.e., scored, absent, and other).
 The numerator from the participation calculation is the denominator for the academic achievement (proficiency) rate calculation.
 Should the participation level for the all student groups or any student group fall below 95 percent, the denominator used for calculating academic achievement (proficiency) will be adjusted to include the necessary students to meet the 95 percent threshold.

+For 2021 accountability calculations, Texas will report only schools’ assessment participation rates in reading and mathematics.
+In alignment with the waiver request, Texas will not recalculate the denominator used for calculating academic achievement in 2021.

 Continued Support for School and LEA Improvement (ESEA section 1111(d)(3)(A))